ai-cfia/dev-rel-docs/adr/003-database-choice.md

 reduce operational costs.

 ## Decision
 The AI Lab decided to adopt PostgreSQL as our DBMS due to its open source nature and the presence of a large and active community.
 This guarantees regular updates, bug fixes, and a rich array of extensions and plugins such as pgvector and PostGIS, making it exceptionally well-suited for handling diverse data, including vector and geographic data.
 This attribute is particularly significant for AI applications which is what the AI Lab does.
 Furthermore, the availability of PostgreSQL as a Database-as-a-Service in Azure enhances flexibility and scalability, offering a substantial advantage for our applications.

+Through other commercial versions such as [Citus](https://www.citusdata.com/) (now owned by Microsoft) or [Timescale](https://www.timescale.com/), Postgresql is the top database for big data.
+We use Azure Flexible Postgresql which comes with better integration with Azure cloud.

 While PostgreSQL has several advantages, it's important to consider the cons as well, especially the complexity of configuration and the steeper learning curve